pablocarderam/genetargeter/README.md

 - a **CSV file** comparing different possible sgRNAs evaluated by GeneTargeter before making a choice according to a variety of scoring metrics, as well as the corresponding recoded sgRNA for each in the final design.
 - a **text file** containing a message log and warnings issued during the _in silico_ design process, along with plasmid assembly instructions.

+Alternatively, you may choose to consolidate the files of all transcripts being processed into a single file for each type, using the bulk file option.
+You may also add an (optionally numbered) prefix to all file, Genbank, oligo, and gene fragment names, to use in your own records.

 ## Contributing
 Pull requests are welcome, but we'd really appreciate your feedback about it!
 Please contact [pablocarderam at gmail dot com](pablocarderam@gmail.com) and open an issue first to discuss what you would like to change.